rootwork/rootwork.org/hugo/content/blog/2011-08-05/index.md

 slug: 'google-plus-nonprofit-social-change-implications' # Recommended length is 3 to 5 words.
 aliases:
   - /p/110805

+# For the post as it appears in lists.
+summary: >
-description: "While this presentation does not cover the basics of what Google Plus is and how it works, it looks at how nonprofits and activists might effectively use Google Plus and highlights its most useful tools.
-The presentation also discusses the effects that Google Plus's approach to social networking might have on online activism in general." # For SEO and social media snippets.
+  While this presentation does not cover the basics of what Google Plus is and how it works, it looks at how nonprofits and activists might effectively use Google Plus and highlights its most useful tools.
+The presentation also discusses the effects that Google Plus's approach to social networking might have on online activism in general.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: "While this presentation does not cover the basics of what Google Plus is and how it works, it looks at how nonprofits and activists might effectively use Google Plus and highlights its most useful tools.
-The presentation also discusses the effects that Google Plus's approach to social networking might have on online activism in general." # For the post in lists.
+  How nonprofits and activists might use Google Plus, and the effects its approach to social networking might have on online activism in general.

 draft: false # Change to 'false' to publish this post.
 featured: false